Fees and charges

 Payment of document charges

 The financial adviser to the offeror (or, if there is no financial adviser, the offeror) is responsible for the payment of the document charge to the Panel except in the case of a whitewash document when the financial adviser to the offeree company is responsible.
-Payments should be sent to the Panel when documents are posted.
+Payments should be sent to the Panel when documents are published or, where a firm offer is announced but is withdrawn without an offer document being published, the date on which the offer is withdrawn.

-In all cases, a note setting out the calculation of whether a document charge is payable or not and, if payable, showing the calculations relating to each form of the offer should accompany the offer document (and payment where applicable) sent to the Panel.
+In all cases, a note setting out the calculation of whether a document charge is payable or not and, if payable, showing the calculations relating to each form of the offer should be sent to the Panel, together with the payment (if applicable).
 If the offer is revised, a similar note should be sent to the Panel with the revised offer document and any necessary further payment.

 VAT and other tax